 Yes, if you are enrolled in more than 2 courses that require your participation in lab research, you can earn 3 credits for each additional course once you earn 6 credits total with no additional research participation on your part.
 If you are enrolled in more than 2 courses that require research participation, once you have earned 6 credits in SONA, please email email@example.com to notify the lab manager and you will be awarded 3 credits in each additional course in which you are enrolled that is offering research participation credit.

 First, you must obtain an ID and Logon from the SONA online experiment system.
 For instructions, please read the Instructions (PDF).

 Next go to the Sona-System website and complete the account information form and press submit.
 Once submitted, your request will be processed, and an email confirmation will be sent.
-The email will include will your ID and password.
+The email will include your ID and password.

 First, be sure that you created your profile with your PID as the login (and email) and did not accidentally use your Hokie Passport number.
 YourPID@vt.edu will receive emails; firstname.lastname@example.org will not.

 Second, be sure to check your junk or SPAM mail settings.
-Your account should be set to receive emails from email@example.com and from firstname.lastname@example.org.
+Your account should be set up to receive emails from email@example.com and from firstname.lastname@example.org.
 Make sure you “whitelist” these addresses, allowing you to receive emails from them.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call 4HELP.

 Be sure to check your junk or SPAM mail settings.
-Your account should be set to receive emails from email@example.com and from firstname.lastname@example.org.
+Your account should be set up to receive emails from email@example.com and from firstname.lastname@example.org.
 Make sure you “whitelist” these addresses, allowing you to receive emails from them.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call 4HELP.

 You sign up for studies on the Sona-System site.
 Note that you need to CREATE a login for the system to know you.